zvector/fate/README.md

 `given( Array args )`

 > Preloads resolution arguments in an unresolved deferral.
-Analogous to `as()` for the resolution context.
+Like `as()` for context, resolution arguments may be overwritten with `given` any number of times prior to the deferral's resolution, but after resolution the arguments are frozen, and subsequent calls to `given` have no effect.
 Will be overridden if arguments are included with a call to one of the _resolver_ methods.

 _resolver_`( arguments... )`